MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/troubleshoot-connecting-to-the-sql-server-database-engine.md

    |Default instance|`tcp:<computer name>`|`tcp:ACCNT27`|
    |Named Instance|`tcp:<computer name/instance name>`|`tcp:ACCNT27\PAYROLL`|

 1. If you can connect with shared memory but not TCP, then you must fix the TCP problem.
 The most likely issue is that TCP is not enabled.
-To enable TCP, See the [Enable Protocols](#enableprotocols) steps above.
+To enable TCP, See the [Enable protocols](#enableprotocols) steps above.

 1. If your goal is to connect with an account other than an administrator account, once you can connect as an administrator, try the connection again using the Windows Authentication login or the SQL Server Authentication login that the client application will be using.